openbmc/docs/designs/ibm/system-power-mode.md

 Default values will also be defined for Power Mode and Idle Power Saver parameters for the system.
-If the customer has not yet set any of these paramters, these default values will be used.
+If the customer has not yet set any of these parameters, these default values will be used.
 If/when the customer does set any of these, that new customer parameter will become current and the default value will no longer be used.